Skip to content

 How will the Benchmark data be used?

 The Cyber Maturity Benchmark data will help you review and plan improvements to your cyber security controls.
-The Victorian Government Chief Information Security Officer recommends organisations implement the Essential Eight mitigation strategies as a baseline to prevent cyber incidents, mitigate the damage they cause, and recover from more efficiently and effectively.
+The Australian Cyber Security Centre recommends organisations implement the Essential Eight mitigation strategies as a baseline to prevent cyber incidents, mitigate the damage they cause, and recover from more efficiently and effectively.

-• The Department of Premier and Cabinet’s, Cyber Safety Unit will use the Benchmark data to:
+• The Department of Government Services will use the Benchmark data to:

 • understand and report on cyber security maturity across the Victorian public sector